 Responsibility for admissions to Davison CE (voluntary controlled) High School for Girls rests with West Sussex County Council.
-Parents wishing to apply to Davison CE (voluntary controlled) High School for Girls on denominational grounds should complete the Supplementary Information Form (SIF), available in Appendix 1 of this booklet, on the school's website or from the school, to confirm their church attendance and return it to the Pupil Admissions Team by 31 October 2020.
+Parents wishing to apply to Davison CE (voluntary controlled) High School for Girls on denominational grounds should complete the Supplementary Information Form (SIF), available in Appendix 2 of this booklet, on the school's website or from the school, to confirm their church attendance and return it to the Pupil Admissions Team by 31 October 2023.
 The oversubscription criteria for Davison CE (voluntary controlled) High School for Girls are shown in Appendix 1, along with last year's allocation statistics and the criteria and distance of the last place offered.

-Church Voluntary Aided Schools, Foundation Schools, Free Schools and Academies
+Church Aided, Foundation Schools and Academies

 Church Voluntary Aided Schools, Foundation Schools, Free Schools and Academies are 'own admission authority schools', responsible for determining their own admission arrangements.
 The oversubscription criteria for church aided and foundation schools and academies in West Sussex are available in Appendix 1 of this booklet, on the schools' websites or from the schools.
-Where a school was oversubscribed in September 2020 the allocation statistics are shown in Appendix 1, beside the oversubscription criteria, along with the criteria and distance of the last place offered.
+Where a school was oversubscribed in September 2023 the allocation statistics are shown in Appendix 1, beside the oversubscription criteria, along with the criteria and distance of the last place offered.

 Parents wishing to express a preference for any of these schools are strongly advised to view the school's full admission policy and supporting notes, including definitions, available on the school's website.
-Many of these schools will also use a Supplementary Information Form (SIF), further information can be found in the table showing school information on pages 17 to 25 and on page 45.
+Many of these schools will also use a Supplementary Information Form (SIF), further information can be found in the table showing school information on pages 24-34; SIFs are available in Appendix 2 or from the school.